 The Administrative Division is responsible for providing clerical assistance to the other Divisions and Management within the Department.
-In addition the Administrative Division assists the Customer Service Division with the scheduling of inspections.
-Lastly, the Administrative Division processes and manages bond agreements and monies collected; orders equipment and supplies, maintains the monthly and yearly building permit log.
+Such tasks include procurement of equipment and supplies; bond management; data collection, entry and preparation of corresponding reports that are distributed at the County, State and Federal levels; document scanning and retention; and assisting the Customer Service Division with the scheduling of inspections.
 Contact April Mariner at 410-632-1200 ext.
 1172

 William Bradshaw, P. E.